530

 78

 Carlo Pisacane, Duke of San Giovanni was an Italian patriot and one of the first Italian socialist thinkers.
-He argued that violence was necessary not only to draw attention to, or generate publicity...
+He was an early advocate of propaganda by deed, arguing that violence was necessary not...

 78

-Eugenio Curiel was an Italian-Jewish physicist, a prominent figure of the Italian resistance movement.
+Eugenio Curiel was an Italian physicist, a prominent figure of the Italian resistance movement.
 He was awarded a gold medal (posthumously) for military valour.

 75